The Iron Lady: Wonderfully, Conservatively Subversive

 Rebecca Cusey has a review of The Iron Lady, which opens tonight in New York and Los Angeles:

 Conservatives have nothing to fear from the controversial and wonderfully subversive Margaret Thatcher biopic, “The Iron Lady.”
-Because the creators, ...
+Because the creators, whatever their ...

 The Hazards of Being a Wal-Mart Greeter

 Today, I read this story about how a belligerent customer (who was not a cop, as previously reported here) punched a 70-year-old Wal-Mart greeter in the face when the employee asked her to see her receipt on her way out ...